erroronline1/caro/readme.md

 ## to do
 * unittests
 * templates
-* _shared.php
-    * CRON-class
-        * execute automations with individual intervals
-        * if not set, daily by default
 * csvprocessor
     * max loops for avoiding runaway on improper configured replacement patterns?
     * raise exception if loopcount exceeds passed security parameter